MicrosoftDocs/Devices-docs/surface/surface-portals.md

 # Surface portals overview

-Surface portals offer IT admins a centralized solution for managing and monitoring Surface devices across an organization.
-These tools help streamline support and warranty processes, making device management more efficient.
+Surface portals provide IT admins with a centralized solution to manage and monitor Surface devices at scale, with insights and visibility into your environment.

 With Surface portals, you can: